reven0n/tp/docs/DeveloperGuide.md

 **MSS**

 1. User selects an event and specifies contacts to associate.
-2. AddressBook links the contacts to the event.
+2. NUS Mailer Pro links the contacts to the event.
-3. AddressBook displays confirmation and updated attendee list.
+3. NUS Mailer Pro displays confirmation and updated attendee list.

 **Extensions**

 - 1a.
 Selected contacts do not exist.
   - 1a1.
-AddressBook shows an error message.
+NUS Mailer Pro shows an error message.

 ---